-Property and equipment consisted of the following as of December 31, 2021:
+Property and equipment consisted of the following as of December 31, 2022 and 2021:

-Capitalized Architect Fees
+2022 2021

-for Predevelopment Activities \$ 232,200
+Capitalized Architect Fees for Predevelopment Activities \$ 462,200 \$ - 232,200

-Office Equipment 2,565
+Office Equipment - 2,565

-234,765
+462,200 234,765

 Less: Accumulated Depreciation (2,565)

-Property and Equipment - Net \$ 232,200
+Property and Equipment - Net 462,200 232,200

-NOTE 7: RELATED PARTY RECEIVABLE
+NOTE 7: RELATED-PARTY RECEIVABLE

 The Organization is related to the Private Foundation by virtue of common board members.
 In prior years, amounts were deposited to the Private Foundation that should have been revenue to the Organization.
 Amounts were also previously paid by the Organization that included costs attributable to the Private Foundation.
-As a result, a related party receivable is included in the statement of financial position as of December 31, 2021.
-There are no stated repayment terms, therefore, the receivable is excluded from current assets.
+As a result, a related-party receivable is included in the statements of financial position as of December 31, 2021.
+There were no stated repayment terms, therefore, the receivable was excluded from current assets.